Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 * `StocksFragment.java` and `DetailsFragment.java` are the classes representing the two fragments of the application.
 * `GcmIntentService.java` is the class dedicated to receive the Push Notifications, to create the notification for the system and to attaching to it a Intent capable of launching the Demo application focused on the notified item.
+* `Chart.java` wraps the AndroidPlot APIs to plot the real-time chart on the details fragment.

 Check out the sources for further explanations.